omotoshohei/sales-forecast-with-python-time-series/README.md

 ## Sales Forecasting Project Using Python

-This is a sales forecasting project designed as an easily reusable template.
-This project showcases the application of various predictive modeling techniques for accurate weekly sales forecasting, leveraging Python's powerful data science libraries.
+This is my Python sales forecasting project log.
+This repository serves as a detailed record of my learning journey, showcasing the techniques I've studied and applied to forecast weekly sales effectively.

 ### Overview

-This template demonstrates how to:
+In this project, I explore:

-- Predict weekly sales using time series analysis.
+- Weekly sales forecasting using Python.
-- Incorporate external factors such as Digital Ads, Offline Ads, TV commercials (TVCM), and Print Media into forecasting models.
+- Incorporating external factors such as Digital Ads, Offline Ads, TV commercials (TVCM), and Print Media into predictive models.
-- Compare the performance of multiple forecasting models including Linear Regression, Prophet, LightGBM, and SARIMAX.
+- Comparing various forecasting approaches including Linear Regression, Prophet, LightGBM, and SARIMAX.

 ### Dataset

-The dataset used in this project includes:
+The data used in this project includes:

 - **Minimum Requirements:**
   - At least 2 years of weekly sales data.
-  - Future data points for external factors such as Digital Ads, Offline Ads, TVCM, and Print Media.
+  - Future values for external factors such as Digital Ads, Offline Ads, TVCM, and Print Media.

-- Weekly Sales data.
+- Weekly Sales figures.
 - External advertising metrics:
   - Digital Ads
   - Offline Ads
   - TVCM (Gross Rating Points)
   - Print Media spend

-All data is cleaned and preprocessed to ensure consistency and accuracy for modeling purposes.
+The data was cleaned and preprocessed to ensure reliability for model building.

 ### Modeling Techniques

-The following forecasting methods have been compared:
+I've explored the following forecasting methods:

 - **Linear Regression (OLS)**:

-  - Captures basic relationships between sales and external regressors.
+  - Basic relationship modeling between sales and external variables.

 - **Prophet**:

-  - A Facebook-developed forecasting model specialized for handling time series with strong seasonal effects and external regressors.
+  - Developed by Facebook for forecasting data with strong seasonal patterns and external factors.

 - **LightGBM**:

-  - A machine learning-based model that handles complex non-linear relationships and interactions between predictors efficiently.
+  - A machine learning model that efficiently captures complex, non-linear interactions between variables.

 - **SARIMAX (Seasonal ARIMA with external regressors)**:

-  - Combines traditional ARIMA modeling with external regressors, explicitly capturing both seasonal patterns and external influences.
+  - Combines traditional ARIMA with external regressors to capture seasonal effects and external influences.

 ### Performance Comparison

-Each model is evaluated using the following standard forecasting metrics:
+I evaluated each model using these metrics:

 - **Root Mean Squared Error (RMSE)**:
-  - Measures the average magnitude of the errors between predicted and actual values, penalizing larger errors significantly.
+  - Assesses prediction accuracy by penalizing larger errors significantly.

 - **Mean Absolute Error (MAE)**:
-  - Provides the average absolute deviation between predicted and actual values, giving a clear view of typical prediction errors.
+  - Indicates average absolute differences between predictions and actual results.

 - **Mean Absolute Percentage Error (MAPE)**:
-  - Indicates the average percentage deviation, offering a normalized measure of accuracy that is easy to interpret across different scales.
+  - Provides an easy-to-interpret percentage measure of prediction accuracy.

-### Benchmarking and Model Selection
+### Insights and Observations

-Each model's performance is compared against benchmarks such as simple historical averages or basic linear regression.
-Detailed evaluations include:

-- **Benchmark Comparisons:**
-  - Models are benchmarked to determine incremental performance gains from advanced modeling techniques compared to simpler methods.

-- **Detailed Visualizations:**
-  - Clear visual presentations of forecasts versus actuals, helping users intuitively assess model performance.

-- **Insightful Analysis:**
-  - Provides recommendations on selecting the optimal model based on accuracy, complexity, and interpretability, allowing users to confidently identify the best-performing approach for their specific forecasting tasks.

-### Usage as a Template
+Each forecasting model was compared against benchmarks, such as historical averages, to highlight incremental improvements from advanced modeling techniques.
+I've included visualizations and analyses that help clearly understand each model's strengths and weaknesses.

+### Learning Log Structure

-This project is structured clearly, with step-by-step code and detailed explanations:
+The project includes step-by-step code with explanations to:

-- Easy-to-follow data preparation and cleaning steps.
-- Model implementation with hyperparameter tuning for optimal performance.
-- Evaluation and visualization methods clearly presented.
+- Prepare and clean data.
+- Implement and optimize models using hyperparameter tuning.
+- Evaluate model performance visually and numerically.

-You can directly reuse and adapt the provided code to your own datasets, quickly generating robust sales forecasts.
+Feel free to review my notes and adapt my learnings to your own projects.

 ### Project Deliverables

-- Clean, well-commented Python code ready for customization.
+- Detailed, commented Python scripts.
-- Comprehensive Jupyter Notebook showcasing all steps clearly.
+- Comprehensive Jupyter Notebook outlining my learning journey.
-- Visualizations comparing model performance and forecasts.
+- Clear visualizations comparing forecasted and actual sales.

-Leverage this template to effectively forecast your sales, optimize advertising spend, and drive informed strategic decisions.
+This log captures my learning experience in sales forecasting, serving as a reference and guide for further exploration and application.